M-arcus/cloudron-docs/knowledgebase/docs/email.md

 * Outbound Port 25

+If outbound port 25 is blocked by your server provider, [setup an email relay](#relaying-outbound-mails).
+You can check if outbound port 25 is blocked by sending yourself a [test email](#send-test-email) from the Cloudron.

 The following TCP ports must be opened in the firewall for Cloudron to receive email:

 * Inbound and Outbound Port 25